F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 Updating the TLS/SSL Device Certificate in a declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This example declaration shows how you can create/upload a device certificate in a Declarative Onboarding declaration.
+This example declaration shows how you can create/upload a device certificate in a BIG-IP Declarative Onboarding declaration.
 The BIG-IP system uses the device certificate to authenticate access to the Configuration utility and to accommodate device-to-device communication processes, such as configuration synchronization.

 For more information and how this process works manually, see the KB article |certdoc|.

 A couple of things to note when including certificates and keys in a declaration:

-- DO always writes to **/config/httpd/conf/ssl.crt/server.crt** and **ssl.key/server.key**
+- BIG-IP BIG-IP DO always writes to **/config/httpd/conf/ssl.crt/server.crt** and **ssl.key/server.key**
-- If the device certificate is updated (that is, if the certificate in the declaration does not match the certificate in those directories), DO reboots the BIG-IP device in order to include the updated certificate
+- If the device certificate is updated (that is, if the certificate in the declaration does not match the certificate in those directories), BIG-IP DO reboots the BIG-IP device in order to include the updated certificate
-- DO makes backups of the certificates and keys in those directories before overwriting the existing certificate and key
+- BIG-IP DO makes backups of the certificates and keys in those directories before overwriting the existing certificate and key
-- Like other settings in DO, if a subsequent declaration is posted without the certificate, DO will restore the certificate that was there when it first ran.
+- Like other settings in BIG-IP DO, if a subsequent declaration is posted without the certificate, BIG-IP DO will restore the certificate that was there when it first ran.

 See |certclass| in the schema reference for more information and usage.